TorrSamaho/zandronum-installer/readme.txt

  SKULLTAG INSTALLER v3
 -----------------------

-To BUILD the installer, place that the Skulltag files in skulltag_files.
-Run build.bat.
+To make the installer:
+  Unzip the windows zip into \skulltag_files and run build.bat.

-To ADD more files to the installer, you'll have to edit SkulltagInstaller.nsi.
+To add more files to the installer:
-  They are listed in two places: in the installer section and the uninstaller section.

--Riveoder
+  See the header of SkulltagInstaller.nsi.

+-Rivecoder